nanofuzz/nanofuzz/README.md

 NaNofuzz proposes an initial set of tests with a single button click.
 You then improve these tests by manually annotating the correctness of specific examples and/or by adding property validator functions that evaluate correctness at scale.
 NaNofuzz coherently organizes and prioritizes all test results on a single screen so that you can see at a glance what your suite is testing---as well as what it may be missing.

+### Tutorial and Playground

+Our [NaNofuzz examples](https://github.com/nanofuzz/nanofuzz-examples/) repositority, provides a 10-minute NaNofuzz tutorial and several example buggy programs that you can use to get familiar with NaNofuzz.
+Within the `nanofuzz-examples` repo on GitHub, click Code->Codespaces->Create to immediately get started start!

-### The Details
+### Getting started

+To use NaNofuzz in your own projects:

+- **Step 1**: Add the NaNofuzz dev dependency
+    - **npm**: `npm i @nanofuzz/runtime -D`
+    - **yarn**: `yarn add @nanofuzz/runtime -D`
+- **Step 2**: Add the NaNofuzz extension to your repo's `./.vscode/settings.json` recommendations:
+    ```
+    {
+        "recommendations": [
+            "penrose.nanofuzz"
+        ]
+    }
+    ```

+> **Note:** To run NaNofuzz tests in CI, click the pin button.
+NaNofuzz exports pinned tests to Jest format for execution in CI.

+### Scope and Limitations

+NaNofuzz is an **experimental** testing platform developed by the Accelerated Testing Research Program at Carnegie Mellon University's School of Computer Science.
+Therefore, NaNofuzz is **not** intended for production use; however, contributions are welcome to address the limitations below.

-NaNofuzz supports standard and arrow functions with any mixture of the following parameter types:
+NaNofuzz supports exported standard and arrow functions with any mixture of the following parameter types:
  - Numbers (integers and floats, signed and unsigne)
  - Strings
  - Booleans